-The only double landlocked country besides Lichtenstein, Uzbekistan was the first Soviet satellite country to return to its pre-break-up GDP.
+The only double landlocked country besides Liechtenstein, Uzbekistan was the first Soviet satellite country to return to its pre-break-up GDP.
 This was largely due to an ambitious import substitution program, compared to other satellites which implemented free-market reforms.
 The result is a country with significant industry and vertically integrated natural resource production, which combined with its population of 32.5 million whose median age is 26 years, gives the country significant future potential in manufacturing, natural resource production and consumption.
 As such, Uzbekistan is expected to be among the three fastest growing countries in the world by 2019, after having grown 7.8% in 2016.

-Previously ruled by strong man Islam Karimov since 1989, after his passing on 2nd September 2016 his successor, Prime Minister Shavkat Mirziyoyev, initiated bold reforms in order to liberalize the economy, comparable in some regards to those of Deng Xiaoping.
+Previously ruled by strong man Islam Karimov since 1989, after his passing on 2nd September 2016 his successor, Prime Minister Shavkat Mirziyoyev, initiated bold reforms to liberalize the economy, comparable in some regards to those of Deng Xiaoping.

-Bhutan GDP Growth Rate (%)
+Uzbekistan GDP Growth Rate (%)

 Uzbekistan Stock Exchange Index

 Founded on 8th April 1994, the Tashkent Stock Exchange was established for the privatization of state-owned companies which were reorganized and partially privatized throughout the 1990s.
 This led to a broad shareholder base and better wealth distribution amongst the population, relative to other ex-Soviet satellite countries.
 The Tashkent Stock Exchange lists 108 companies with a market capitalization of USD 10.2 billion as of October 2023 and had its first-ever IPO, Kvarts on 11th April 2018.
 Additionally about 612 companies are listed on the OTC-market (previously Elsis-Savdo) and including preferred shares there are about 781 different securities admitted for trading as of October 2023.